Home » Health & Safety Channel » General Safety Center » Injury Prevention » Athletic Fields Are An Overlooked Safety Hazard

 • After the game: When the game is over, the same parent should make sure that the field is left the way it was found, removing all litter from the field, sidelines and around the player benches.

-• Setup a schedule.
-Assigning field detail to the parent bringing the water and orange slices to that week's game probably makes the most sense.
+• Setup a schedule: Assigning field detail to the parent bringing the water and orange slices to that week's game probably makes the most sense.

 • Enlist coaches and players.
 Before starting practice or pre-game drills, the coach should check it from corner to corner (including the goals).
 The players can help too.
 That way they will learn how important it is to have a clean and safe playing surface.

-Sources: American Academy of Pediatrics; AAP Council on Sports Medicine and Fitness, Policy Statement: Baseball and Softball.
+American Academy of Pediatrics; AAP Council on Sports Medicine and Fitness, Policy Statement: Baseball and Softball.
 Pediatrics.
 2012;129(3):842-856. (doi: 10.1542/peds.2011-3593)(accessed February 26, 2012)